-oster is a pre-qualified pool of artists from which artists can be seted to participate in a Limited Competition/Invitational be selected ectly.

-oster is based on a comprehensive review of qualifications from ists who respond to an open request for qualifications.
-This list uld be focused on a specific set of opportunities, or be used broadly a range of commissions.
-If the roster is meant to be used for several ars, it should be updated annually or bi-annually to allow new artists be considered, and for roster artists to update their materials.
+A roster is a pre-qualified pool of artists from which artists can be selected to participate in a Limited Competition/Invitational be A roster is based on a comprehensive review of qualifications from artists who respond to an open request for qualifications.
+This list could be focused on a specific set of opportunities, or be used broadly for a range of commissions.
+If the roster is meant to be used for several years, it should be updated annually or bi-annually to allow new artists to be considered, and for roster artists to update their materials.

-create a roster, a public art program would issue a call to artists, inng them to submit their qualifications for being added to the roster. e call to artists should outline the qualifications artists must have d criteria against which they will be evaluated, anticipating the types opportunities that the public art program anticipates in the coming ar or two.
-The call should also provide instructions for submitting and lude background and reference information.
+To create a roster, a public art program would issue a call to artists, inviting them to submit their qualifications for being added to the roster.
+The call to artists should outline the qualifications artists must have and criteria against which they will be evaluated, anticipating the types of opportunities that the public art program anticipates in the coming year or two.
+The call should also provide instructions for submitting and include background and reference information.

-election panel should be organized to review the call and make recmendations as to which artists should be added to the roster.
-Once ected, artists should be kept on the eligibility list for several years fore they need to re-apply.
+A selection panel should be organized to review the call and make recommendations as to which artists should be added to the roster.
+Once selected, artists should be kept on the eligibility list for several years before they need to re-apply.

-oster requires upfront work and ongoing management, but it allows artist selection for specific projects to proceed much more quickly. s would be a viable strategy if the public art program were anticipata large number of commissions over a short period of time.
+A roster requires upfront work and ongoing management, but it allows for artist selection for specific projects to proceed much more quickly.
+This would be a viable strategy if the public art program were anticipating a large number of commissions over a short period of time.